phronmophobic/clj-cef/README.md

 ### 1. Download and extract the Chromium Embedded Framework

-The cef framework is about 80MB compressed which makes it a poor fit including within the library jar.
+The cef framework is about 80MB compressed (~230MB uncompressed) which makes it a poor fit including within the library jar.

 ```clojure
 ;; will download and extract cef framework to /tmp/com.phronemophobic.cef/